Requirement for the electronic PPS

 Paper must be of archival quality.
 Recycled papers and boards that have been deemed by the National Archives of Australia to be unsuitable for archival requirements must not be used.
-In selecting paper, author bodies must refer to: http://www.naa.gov.au/information-management/managing-information-and-records/preserving/choosing-paper.aspx.
+In selecting paper, author bodies must refer to: https://www.naa.gov.au/information-management/storing-and-preserving-information/preserving-information/preserving-paper-files/choosing-right-paper.

 Paper for text and illustrations – up to 100 gsm coated or uncoated publication paper, A2 paper, or uncoated woodfree general book paper, white only.
 Expensive A1 quality art and cast-coated papers must be avoided.